nielsvaes/clear-atp/README.md

 The way the mod makes the image look is not based on any science, real world data or facts.
 It's my attempt at making the ATP not as annoying to use in the game.

 The mod touches only `Bazar/shaders/PostEffects/AdjustFLIR.fx` and `Bazar/shaders/PostEffects/ir.fx`.
 All tunable knobs live in a single shared header (`clear_flir_config.hlsl`), so you can tweak the look without reading shader code.

-This does not break integrity check.
+This breaks integrity check.

 ## What it changes